Teaching Reading & Writing at Parklands Community Primary School

 When children progress to producing their own pieces, they have an awareness of the key features of the genre.
 This enables them to assess their own writing to check that they have included key features.

-Children are encouraged to apply their writing skills in other areas of the curriculum, including in subjects such as History, Geography and Science.
+Many texts link to other areas of the curriculum which helps build a rich curriculum where intent and implementation ensures a positive impact on pupil outcomes.
+Children are given a wealth of writing opportunities and apply their writing skills in other areas of the curriculum, including in subjects such as History, Geography and Science.